nomic-io/nomic/README.md

 Nomic Bitcoin Bridge

-## Bitcoin Bridge Testnet Release
+## Bitcoin Upgrade

-This release of the Nomic testnet activates the Bitcoin bridge.
-Users can now deposit testnet Bitcoin to receive NBTC tokens, transfer them, and withdraw them back to the Bitcoin testnet blockchain.
+This release adds mainnet Bitcoin to the Nomic Stakenet.
+Users can now deposit Bitcoin to receive NBTC tokens, transfer them, and withdraw them back to the Bitcoin blockchain.

-If the testing of this phase goes smoothly, we will deploy the Bitcoin bridge with mainnet BTC on the Nomic Stakenet soon after.
-Expect rapid improvements to the bridge in the coming months, including the activation of IBC and transfers of the NOM token.
+Expect rapid improvements in the coming months, including the activation of IBC and transfers of the NOM token.

 ## Upgrading existing nodes

-If you're upgrading your existing testnet node:
+If you're upgrading your existing Nomic node:

 1. Rebuild from this branch with: